Using Competitive Research to Drive Marketing Strategy

 "The service is affordable."

 Example: Over the last decade, many American car manufacturers have shifted their focus from sedans to trucks and SUVs.
-This shift was partly driven by Asian car manufacturers, who began making equally, if not better, cars that were perceived to be a better value.
+This shift was partly driven by Asian car manufacturers, who began making cars that were perceived as equally, if not better, valued.
 American manufacturers determined their competitive advantage was in building larger vehicles, so they shifted their focus to a market they believed they could win.

 Pro Tip: Identify your competitors' strengths and rank them against yours.
-Identify things you believe you can do better than your competition, and focus on those aspects with your marketing and outreach.
+Identify what you believe you can do better than your competitors, and focus on those aspects in your marketing and outreach.

-When customers take the time to write a negative review, they tell the market that they will spend their money with someone else.
+As you explore your competitors' digital footprint, take time to read customer reviews.
+When customers take the time to write a negative review, they signal to the market that they will spend their money elsewhere.
 Your role is to listen to those customers and communicate how you can better serve them than others in the marketplace.
-Look for comments such as

 "I found the company to be unresponsive."